-3 Results and Discussion
+10 3 Results and Discussion

-15 3.1 Proposed directional sensitivity equation
+3.1 Proposed directional sensitivity equation

 During analysis of the wind tunnel data it was found that Eq.
 11 was not giving satisfying results (e.g., a 22% bias between the 90° and 15° angle).
 In Adrian et al. (1984) it is shown that in hotwire anemometry a variety of theoretical and empirical formulas have been proposed in the past, in order to account for directional sensitivity.
-Alternatively, using the formula suggested by Bruun (1971) gives more satisfying results, diminishing the bias between the 90° and 15° angle to only 4%.
-This is shown in Figure 4.
+Alternatively, using the formula suggested by

+15 Bruun (1971) gives more satisfying results, diminishing the bias between the 90° and 15° angle to only 4%.
+This is shown in the boxplot of Figure 3.

 Therefore, Eq.
-12 is used to account for directional sensitivity in our study, with the scaling exponent, m_1 , able to be optimized during calibration of the AHFO measurements.
+14 is used to account for directional sensitivity in our study, with the scaling exponent, m_1 , able to be optimized during calibration of the AHFO measurements.
 The value for m_1 obtained during calibration of our set up was 1.05.

-$$u{DTS} = \frac{u_N}{\cos(\varphi - 90^\circ)^{m_1}} \tag{12}$$
+$$u{DTS} = \frac{u_N}{\cos(\varphi - 90^\circ)^{m_1}} \tag{14}$$

-3.2 Accuracy and precision
+20 3.2 Accuracy and precision

-In Figure 4b the AHFO wind speed measurements are compared to the velocity measured with the sonic anemometer.
-The comparison for all angles can be found in Figures A1 and A2.
+In Figure 3b the AHFO wind speed measurements are compared to the velocity measured with the sonic anemometer.
+The comparison for all angles can be found in Figures B1 and B2.
 The wind speeds measured with AHFO are calculated using 10 temperature differences (duplex setup with 2×5 heated and reference measurements), i.e., for the 90° setup this is equivalent to a height of ~ 0.675 m in the wind tunnel.
-For each angle of attack only the 5 temperatures differences ($\times 2$ because of duplexing) from the middle of the wind tunnel are used, to prevent using AHFO wind speed measurements with side/boundary effects.
-We investigated the consequences of extending the spatial range and found there is limited difference between these measurements (see Table C1).
-During this extended spatial range analysis we found out part of the 90° data of the duplexed cable contained additional noise which decreased the accuracy, and therefore we decided to take only 5×1 temperature differences for the 90° calculations.

-Figure 4.
-Directional sensitivity shown for 15° angle, original Eq.
+Figure 3.
+Directional sensitivity shown in boxplots for 15° angle, original Eq.
 11 (a) and proposed Eq.
-12 (b).
+14 (b).

-Figure A1 shows the 1 s sample rate DTS data against the 1 s average sonic anemometer data, for the four different angles of attack.
-Figure A2 shows the same dataset, but temporally averaged over 30 s, and for all angles.
+Figure B1 shows the sample rate DTS data against the 1-s average sonic anemometer data, for the four different angles of attack.
+Figure B2 shows the same dataset, but temporally averaged over 30-s, and for all angles.
 A clear improvement of the precision is visible when temporal averaging is performed.
-Even though the directional sensitivity formula is not yet fully calibrated, the bias is negligible, with coefficients of determination ranging from 0.85-0.98.
+Even though the directional sensitivity formula is not yet fully calibrated, the bias is negligible, with coefficients of determination ranging from 0.94-0.99.
 Finally, as expected, the wind speed measurement are less accurate when the wind speed angle is smaller.

 To get more insight in the quality of the results, a dimensionless analysis is performed.
-In Figure 5, the non-dimensional wind speed accuracy for the whole wind tunnel experiment is shown.
-For all combinations (120 individual cases of varying wind speed (u_j) , angle and ΔT), the accuracy is calculated according to Eq.
-13. σ_a is a function of the averaging time, which is defined as $n{time} = t{avg}/t{sample}$, where t{avg} can only be a integer which is a multiple of t{sample} . σ_a is also a function of spatial averaging, which is defined as $n{space} = x{avg}/x{sample}$, where x{avg} can only be a integer which is a multiple of x{sample} .
-In Figure 5 the accuracy is averaged over all wind speeds for each ΔT and angle combination, with $n{space} = 10$ and n{time} varying from 1 to 30, resulting in 12 values for each time resolution, which can be written as: $\sigma_a(\bar{u}j, n{space})$
+In Figure 4, the non-dimensional wind speed accuracy for the whole wind tunnel experiment is shown.
+For all combinations (120 individual cases of varying wind speed (j), angle and ΔT), the accuracy is calculated according to Eq.
+12. σ_a is a dependent on the averaging time, which is defined as n{time} = t{avg}/t{sample}, where t{avg} can only be a integer which is a multiple of t{sample}. σ_a is also a dependent on spatial averaging, which is defined as n{space} = x{avg}/x{sample}, where x{avg} can only be a integer which is a multiple of t{sample} is a multiple of x{sample}.
+In Figure 4 the accuracy is averaged over all wind speeds for each ΔT and angle combination, with n{space} = 10 and n{time} varying from 1 to 30, resulting in 12 values for each time resolution.